JU12000/3LittleBears/README.md

 Let's say you're an aspiring young playlist creator, you like the organic recommendations, but you've already got a playlist for all your [German Dark Minimal Techno](https://everynoise.com/research.cgi?mode=genre&name=german+dark+minimal+techno).
-You want that to show up before anything else no matter how badly we recommend you don't add a song to it because you know better what you want than we do.
-I know how you feel, so you can add `3LittleBears{}` to any of your Spotify playlist descriptions and include any sub-genres you want and we'll treat any match to those playlists as better than a match to one without.
+You want that to show up before anything else because you know what you want better than we do.
+We know how you feel, so you can add `3LittleBears{}` to any of your Spotify playlist descriptions and include any sub-genres you want and we'll treat any match to those playlists as better than a match to one without.